Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Anxiety and Fear-Based Behaviors:

-- Excessive panting when it’s not hot
+- Excessive panting when it's not hot (the "stress smile").

-- Trembling or shaking without being cold
+- Trembling or shaking without being cold.

-- Pacing back and forth repeatedly
+- Pacing back and forth repeatedly like a caged tiger.

-- Hiding in unusual places
+- Hiding in unusual places (behind the toilet, deep in a closet).

-- Sudden aggression or snapping
+- Sudden aggression or snapping at things that never bothered them before.

-- House accidents from previously housetrained dogs
+- House accidents from a dog that has been housetrained for years.

 Depression-Like Symptoms:

-- Loss of interest in favorite activities
+- Loss of interest in favorite activities (the ball is ignored, the squirrel is safe).

-- Sleeping way more than usual
+- Sleeping way more than usual, even for a lazy dog.

-- Withdrawal from family interactions
+- Withdrawal from family interactions (leaving the room when you enter).

-- Decreased appetite
+- Decreased appetite or picking at food.

-- Lack of energy for walks or play
+- Lack of energy for walks or play.

 Compulsive Behaviors:

-- Excessive licking (especially paws or flanks)
+- Excessive licking (especially paws or flanks, often creating raw "hot spots").

-- Tail chasing that goes beyond normal play
+- Tail chasing that goes beyond normal play and becomes obsessive.

-- Self-harm through excessive scratching or biting
+- Self-harm through excessive scratching or biting at themselves.

-- Getting lost in familiar places
+- Getting lost in familiar places, like getting stuck behind a door.

-- Staring at walls or into space
+- Staring at walls or into space (the "thousand-yard stare").

-- Changes in sleep patterns
+- Changes in sleep patterns (awake all night pacing, dead asleep all day).

-- Forgetting house training
+- Forgetting house training and signaling.

-- Confusion about daily routines
+- Confusion about daily routines they used to know by heart.

 The Most Common Mental Health Conditions in Dogs

-Let’s dig into the specific conditions you’re most likely to encounter, because understanding the “why” behind the behavior helps you figure out the “what to do about it.”
+Let's dig into the specific conditions you are most likely to encounter.
+Because understanding the "why" behind the behavior helps you figure out the "what to do about it."

 Separation Anxiety: When Your Dog Can't Handle Being Alone